David Liddell

-Major David Liddell, MC (9 January 1917 in Hankow, China – 20 March 2008) was a Scottish soldier, insurance broker and farmer.
+Major David Liddell, MC (9 January 1917 in Hankou, China – 20 March 2008) was a Scottish soldier, insurance broker and farmer.

 A British Army World War II commander awarded an immediate MC for his outstanding service in Italy while serving with the 12th Battalion Cameronians (Scottish Rifles).
 On 23 December 1943, he commanded the reinforcements to the Essex 5th Battalion Regiment, which was sent to capture the Italian village of Villa Grande, near Termoli, which was being held by the German 1st Parachute Division.